 Our Mission

-Iran House restores hope, dignity, and belonging to survivors of torture and trauma through inclusive, holistic care that honors each person’s journey toward healing.
+Iran House restores hope, dignity, and belonging to survivors of severe trauma and human rights violations, through inclusive, holistic care that honors each person’s journey toward healing.

 Our Story